 Everyone will be required to give an oral presentation as part of the 'Debate' sessions.
-Each debate will involve two groups, each taking opposite sides of a theoretical debate.
-Each group will be given a reading list and each member of the group will be asked to give a 7-minute PowerPoint oral presentation on an article from the reading list describing the theoretical background of the study, the methods and findings of the study, the strengths of the study, and why the study is important evidence for the theoretical viewpoint it supports.
+Each session will involve two groups, each representing opposing theoretical viewpoints.
+Each group will be given a reading list and each member of the group will be asked to give a ~7-minute PowerPoint oral presentation on an article from the reading list describing the theoretical background of the study, the methods and findings of the study, the strengths of the study, and why the study is important evidence for the theoretical viewpoint it supports.
 Similar to the critique papers, the presentations will be marked out of 15 points on the basis of structure and clarity (5), accuracy (5) and critical analysis (5).
-After the individual presentations, the floor will be open for questions and each group must argue for their theoretical viewpoint.
+The audience will have the opportunity to ask questions and at the end of the session, a vote will be taken to determine which theoretical viewpoint the class is most convinced by.